Seasons of Sweetbriar

 “The lush green pasture full of hay bales and the tree swing in our backyard remind me of summer days at Sweetbriar, watching our three girls riding their bikes, swimming, playing in the creek and Alan fishing nearby around the lake or one of the smaller ponds,” she reminisces.

 Seasons of Sweetbriar can be purchased through the official Alan Jackson website for $25 or $50 for a book autographed by Alan Jackson himself, while supplies last.
-Because of the Jackson’s generosity, 100 percent of proceeds will be donated to the CCA’s Blue Note Fund.
+Because of the Jackson’s generosity, 100 percent of proceeds will be donated to the Colon Cancer Alliance’s Blue Hope Financial Assistance Program.
 If you wish to donate more than $50, please purchase the book through the above site and then make your additional donation here in honor of the Jacksons.
 We sincerely thank Alan and Denise for their altruism and partnership in assisting colon cancer patients in need.